 - Professor Robyn Schofield, UM

 - Professor Giorgio Buonanno, University of Cassino and Southern Lazio, Italy

-- Professor Prashant Kumar, University of Surrey, UK
+- Professor Prashant Kumar, Global Centre for Clean Air Research, University of Surrey, UK

 - Dr Zubin Varghese, Trane Technologies, USA